How to Qualify for Licensure

 - verification of successful completion of the grade-level-appropriate Principles of Learning and Teaching test and the appropriate Praxis® Subject Assessments, when applicable; see Arkansas Test Requirements table for specific score requirements

-For more information on educator licensure in Arkansas, visit the Educator Licensure section of the Arkansas Department of Education website.
+For more information on educator licensure in Arkansas, visit the Educator Licensure section of the Arkansas Division of Elementary and Secondary Education website.

 - Arkansas requires your social security number and your date of birth to ensure accurate downloading of your Praxis scores into the Arkansas licensure database.
-Failure to provide this information when registering for your Praxis assessment(s) will mean that your Praxis score(s) cannot be electronically downloaded into the Arkansas licensure database, and you will have to submit your score report directly to the Arkansas Department of Education, Office of Professional Licensure.
+Failure to provide this information when registering for your Praxis assessment(s) will mean that your Praxis score(s) cannot be electronically downloaded into the Arkansas licensure database, and you will have to submit your score report directly to the Arkansas Division of Elementary and Secondary Education, Office of Professional Licensure.

-- If you test in Arkansas, your score report will be sent automatically to the Arkansas Department of Education.
-If you test outside of Arkansas, select the Arkansas Department of Education (state code 7031) as a score recipient when you register or on an additional score report request.
+- If you test in Arkansas, your score report will be sent automatically to the Arkansas Division of Elementary and Secondary Education.
+If you test outside of Arkansas, select the Arkansas Division of Elementary and Secondary Education (state code 7031) as a score recipient when you register or on an additional score report request.

 - ETS discontinued paper-delivered testing; however, Praxis tests will continue to be available in a paper-delivered format as required for ADA accommodations.
 All scores for previously administered paper-delivered tests are reportable for 10 years from the date the test was taken.